Categorisation

 Fishing game

-Pictures with paper clips attached;
+Pictures of objects with paper clips attached

-Magnetic fishing rods (e.g. each made out of a magnet, string and a pencil, or bought);
+Magnetic fishing rods (e.g. each made out of a magnet, string and a pencil, or bought)

-'Pond' e.g. a flat box.
+'Pond' e.g. a flat box

 1. Put the pictures in the box;